-And how does he continue to affect immigrant lives?
-The definitive guide to Kelly’s history as DHS chief and chief of staff
+And how has he affected immigrant lives?
+A guide to Kelly’s history as inside the Trump Administration

 What John Kelly did at the Department of Homeland Security

 In six short months from January 20, 2017, till July 31 at DHS, Kelly: